 Crowdpurr is often used to add crowd interactivity to formal presentations that are delivered to the audience using popular presentation software like PowerPoint (Windows) and Keynote (Mac).
-While Crowdpurr cannot be directly inserted into a PowerPoint or Keynote slide without a third party plugin, they are options and strategies for using Crowdpurr alongside PowerPoint and Keynote.
+While Crowdpurr cannot be directly inserted into a PowerPoint or Keynote slide without a third party plugin, there are options and strategies for using Crowdpurr alongside PowerPoint and Keynote.

 The Crowdpurr Projector View is the central large-scale visual reference shown via projector or HDTV screen to your audience.
 In addition to using their mobile devices to interact, your crowd can use the Projector View as a reference to follow along and see additional information like Trivia Game rankings, the URL used to connect to your experience, etc.